 You know what would really make this place pop?
 How about adding some soft LED lights under the cabinets to create a cozy glow in the evenings?
 And instead of going with a different color, what if we brought in a scalloped or diamond-shaped white backsplash to add some interest and depth to the space?
 Just a couple of ideas to take it up a notch!

-Sleek Butter Yellow Kitchen Islands As A Focal Point
+Sleek Butter Yellow Kitchen Islands As A Statement Piece

 If you’re thinking about adding a pop of bright yellow to your kitchen but don’t want to go overboard with color, I recommend keeping it simple by just painting the island.
 This way, you can still have a splash of color without it clashing with your cabinetry.
 A buttery yellow island can really make a statement and tie the room together nicely.